Tibirke: 20th century

-In the beginning the 1900s, a mixture of artists, writers and wealthy citizens built the first houses in Tibirke Hills.
+In the beginning of the 1900s, a mixture of artists, writers and wealthy citizens built the first houses in Tibirke Hills.
 The architect and archaeologist Ejnar Dyggve created a master plan for the area in 1916 and he also designed a number of summer houses that was built in the hills over the following years.
 Many other leading architects of the time also designed summer houses in the area, including Mogens Clemmensen, Mogens Lassen, Ivar Bentsen and Vilhelm Lauritzen.
 Among the residents were the writer Johannes V. Jensen.
 In 1928, mockingly, Poul Henningsen referred to Tibirke Bakker as "Snob Hills".
 Tibirke Lunde saw a similar development.